bguplp/line_detector/README.md

 First of all, follow [RoboTiCan's installation tutorial](http://wiki.ros.org/armadillo2/Tutorials/Installation) in order to install armadillo2 software.

-Now in order to make armadillo's software compatible with this project, please go to armadillo and anywhere you can find this line `add_definitions( <....> )` add this line `add_definitions( -fexceptions )` underneath it.
-I found this line 3 times, In line numbers 46, 72, 128.
+Now in order to make armadillo's software compatible with this project, please open the file `~/catkin_ws/src/armadillo/armadillo2_utils/iai_kinect2/kinect2_registration/CMakeLists.txt` and anywhere you can find this line `add_definitions( <....> )` add this line `add_definitions( -fexceptions )` underneath it.
+I have found this line 3 times, In lines 46, 72, 127.

 after the changes it should look like that: